 If you are considering, or have already applied for, a postgraduate course with any of the below schools, you will be interested to know that there are a number of competitive scholarships available for UK and EU students.

-For further information and an application form, please visit the relevant School website:
+For further information and an application form, please visit our postgraduate funding page.

 25% postgraduate discount for current students and recent alumni